 You can use the Provider and Pharmacy Directory to find the network pharmacy you want to use.
-An updated Provider and Pharmacy Directory is located on our website at mywha.org/MyCareDoctors.
+There are changes to our network of pharmacies for next year.
+An updated Provider and Pharmacy Directory is located on our website at mywha.org/MyCarePharmacies.
 You may also call Member Services for updated provider information or to ask us to mail you a Provider and Pharmacy Directory.
-Please review the 2021 Provider and Pharmacy Directory to see which pharmacies are in our network.
+Please review the 2022 Provider and Pharmacy Directory to see which pharmacies are in our network.